presslabs/django-rest-hooks-delivery/README.rst

 Forked from `presslabs/django-rest-hooks-delivery
 <https://github.com/presslabs/django-rest-hooks-delivery>`_ to add backoff algorithm,
-emails on final attempt, and to allow multiple failed instances per hook (by typing it to the model instance, not the hook).
+emails on final attempt, and to allow multiple failed instances per hook (by tying it to the model instance, not the hook).

 Installation